Strauss–Howe generational theory: History

+The theory was expanded in The Fourth Turning (1997), to focus on a fourfold cycle of generational types and recurring mood eras to describe the history of the United States, including the Thirteen Colonies and their British antecedents.
+However, the authors have also examined generational trends elsewhere in the world and described similar cycles in several developed countries.The terminology for generational archetypes were updated(e.g. "Civics" became "Heroes", which they applied to the Millennial Generation, "Adaptives" became "Artists"), and the terms "Turning" and "Saeculum" were introduced.

-In the mid-1990s, the authors began receiving inquiries about how their research could be applied to strategic problems in organizations.
-They established themselves as pioneers in a growing field and started speaking frequently about their work at events and conferences.
-In 1999, they founded LifeCourse Associates, a publishing, speaking, and consulting company built on their generational theory.
-They have also written six books in which they assert that the Millennial Generation is transforming various sectors, including schools, colleges, entertainment, and the workplace.
+In the mid-1990s, Strauss and Howe began receiving inquiries about how their research could be applied to strategic problems in organizations.
+They started speaking frequently about their work at events and conferences.

-On December 18, 2007, William Strauss died at the age of 60 from pancreatic cancer.
-Neil Howe continues to expand LifeCourse Associates and to write books and articles on a variety of generational topics.
-Each year Mr. Howe gives about 60 speeches, often followed by customized workshops, at colleges, elementary schools, and corporations.
-Neil Howe is a public policy adviser to the Blackstone Group, senior adviser to the Concord Coalition, and senior associate to the Center for Strategic and International Studies.
+In July 2023, Howe released a new book, titled The Fourth Turning Is Here.

-Steve Bannon, former Chief Strategist and Senior Counselor to former president Donald Trump is a prominent proponent of the theory.
+Steve Bannon, former Chief Strategist and Senior Counselor to president Donald Trump during his first term, is a prominent proponent of the theory.
 As a documentary filmmaker, Bannon discussed the details of Strauss–Howe generational theory in Generation Zero.
 According to historian David Kaiser, who was consulted for the film, Generation Zero "focused on the key aspect of their theory, the idea that every 80 years of American history has been marked by a crisis, or 'fourth turning', that destroyed an old order and created a new one".
 Kaiser said Bannon is "very familiar with Strauss and Howe's theory of crisis, and has been thinking about how to use it to achieve particular goals for quite a while."
 A February 2017 article from Business Insider titled: "Steve Bannon's obsession with a dark theory of history should be worrisome", commented: "Bannon seems to be trying to bring about the 'Fourth Turning'."

-Neil Howe has a new book coming out in July 2023, titled The Fourth Turning Is Here.